Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Constraint generation method

+Like \ref{eqn-nogood-constraint}, \ref{eqn-strongnogood-constraint} enforces the correct value of $y$ for the incumbent solution $\widetilde{x}$.
+However, it provides more information to the solver, with a right-hand side that can become larger than $Q_k(A\widetilde{x})$.
+With smaller coefficients for coordinates $j$ where $\widetilde{x_j} = 1$, it can remain useful even when $x \geq \widetilde{x}$ does not hold.

+This new family is much more general, and our goal is to use it as cutting planes at the root node of the solution process.
+However, given a solution to the linear relaxation, finding the most violated constraint even in the simpler family \ref{eqn-simple-subset-constraint} is NP-hard.

-Given an undirected graph with $n$ vertices and $m$ edges, we set $a_{ij} = 0$ if the edge $j$ is incident to node $i$, $1$ otherwise.
-With this setup, $\min_{i \in P}(a_{ij})$ is $1$ if and only if $P$ does not cover edge $j$, and the problem is equivalent to the MINIMUM PARTIAL VERTEX COVER. \end{proof}
+To prove it, consider an undirected graph with $n$ vertices and $m$ edges.
+We consider the matrix $A$ with $a_{ij} = 0$ if the edge $j$ is incident to node $i$, $1$ otherwise. $\min_{i \in P}(a_{ij})$ is $1$ if and only if the subset of nodes associated with $P$ does not cover edge $j$.
+Finding the largest value for the right-hand side amounts to finding a subset of $k$ vertices that covers the smallest number of edges.
+This is the MINIMUM PARTIAL VERTEX COVER problem, which is NP-hard~(\cite{guo_parameterized_2007}).

-While the problem is hard in theory, heuristic choices for $P$ achieve good results.
-We attempt to add these constraints as cutting planes with a separation heuristic, either a best-first search with restarts, or based on an auxiliary MILP model.
-However, it is difficult to adjust the subproblem heuristic to obtain good running times in practice.
-For our benchmarks, we chose to add the constraints corresponding to the optimal set for each decision variable $x_j$ separately i.e. $P_j = \arg\max\min_{i \in P_j}(a_{ij})$, directly to the master problem.